 Typically, students who are accepted into UCLA’s program have a minimum of 1-2 years of work and/or volunteer experience.

-Most students live off campus and spend a significant percentage of their time in field placements.
+Most students live off campus and spend a significant percentage of their time in practicum placements.
 The Department of Social Welfare and the students themselves have compiled a list of department and university resources to aid them in their studies here at UCLA.

 Contacts